19 Cherry Shrimp Facts That Will Surely Amaze You!

 2. They Eat (Nearly) Everything

 One interesting fact about cherry shrimps is they are omnivorous.
-It means, they eat everything, including both vegetation and meat.
+It means they eat everything, including both vegetation and meat.
 Cherry shrimps are excellent scavengers.
-They eat uneaten food, different biological substances, fish poops from the substrate.
+They eat uneaten food, different biological substances, and fish poops from the substrate.

-At the larvae stage, the shrimps have to rely on plankton.
-When matured, they live on algae, dead fishes, snails, plants, etc. So, there is no need to worry about their diet.
+At the larvae stage, shrimp depend on plankton.
+When mature, they live on algae, dead fish, snails, plants, etc. So, there is no need to worry about their diet.

 3. Unique Reproduction System

-Most fishes reproduce by laying eggs.
-They carry eggs inside their body.
-However, this is not the case for cherry shrimps.
-They have a very unique reproduction system.
+Most fish reproduce by laying eggs, which they carry inside their bodies.
+However, this is not the case for cherry shrimp, which have a unique reproduction system.

-Cherry shrimps carry their eggs under the body.
-You can clearly see the eggs.
-A shrimp that is carrying eggs is known as a berried shrimp.
+Cherry shrimp carry their eggs under their bodies, which can be clearly seen.
+A shrimp carrying eggs is known as a berried shrimp.

 Want to get a printable version of this infographic?
 Click here!
 [If you want to use this infographic on your website, please link back to this post as the source!]